The Rule of Thirds

 Even with an atypical shape, this rule will still generally apply.
 With their tea lifted, the boys sit on third lines, and their eye lines rest on a horizontal third.
 One-third on the top and one-third on the right of the image frame our subjects from behind with the corrugated door.

-Practice visualizing the rule of thirds principle the next time you view your favorite paintings and photographs.
 To explore how to create a captivating composition even further, read this article about leading lines and other techniques.